 Buffalo Bayou might not be the first place you think of for paddle boarding.
 If you’re the outdoorsy type, you might first think of Lady Bird Lake in Austin or SUP Yoga on 288 Lake.
 But if you’re looking to get your nature on, put Buffalo Bayou at the top of your list.
 Not only is it soooo much more centrally located, they also offer SUP (Stand Up Paddle-boarding)!
+PS.
+We got to do this fun excursion with Google Local Guides — scroll down to the bottom of this post for the full video!

 How to Rent a Paddle Board